thekarlbrown/ChangeTheWorld/README.md

 --- PHP ---

-currently: PHP complete for current needs, detailed for future goals

-decided on simple username/phone number verification, and following of individuals not friending

-incorporated error messages and PDO to aide in prevention of MySQL injection

-todo: second version without error messages and push only (maybe not push only as no real security difference), get real UI input  from someone
+Web API Fully Completed, Available Here at: www.github.com/thekarlbrown/ChangeTheWorld/blob/master/server-side%20php/PHP%20API.txt

+To-Do: Improve the PHP API for better verification, change from GET to POST

 --------------------------------------------

 --TO-DO/Tactics for Implementation --

-improve how I change trending in relation to geocoding (the current band-aide due to desire to push to alpha stage is hilarious)

 move reverse geocoding to server side depending on performance difference, required if app goes international due to hashmap

 improve incorrect queries/returns of how things failed then with new information give more detail client side about what was wrong about login

-set custom go/backs for sub-pages
+set custom go/backs for sub-pages, currently back button exits app

 hash password client side instead of post/get plaintext  (doubtful that risk of knowing hashing technique via reverse engineering of apk client side is worse than sending post/get that could be wiresharked but will verify before implementation)

 (for example, special characters in password fields vs weaker passwords for users vs certain characters not allowed. will PHP adequately protect Database with PDO?)

-change friends to followers in followers ideas
+change friends to favorites in favorite ideas

 php adds: deal with null inputs for insert/update calls

-change php inserts so that auto_increment doesn't trigger after app is working and diagnostics are complete IE add id=id+1 not autoincrements (what about holes)
+change php inserts so that auto_increment doesn't trigger after app is working and diagnostics are complete IE add id=id+1 not autoincrements (what about holes? should I do this?)

 retrieve categories from server instead of setting them manually

-should we optimize the boolean array that is being bundled to set the bar filter? will it be necessary once dust settles?
+optimize how bar array is set

 how do I better handle resource allocation? when are objects destroyed? can I automate linking of data with frameworks?

-fix serialization of drafts

 determine if all bar methods necessary, determine if I should make leaderboard filter/access separate object

-use better directory for saving files
+use better directories for saving serialized drafts

 have "check for new" and "get more" buttons at top and bottom once pushing is implemented

-description of all functions on welcome screen, potentially on start

 search queries optimal search algorithm, starting at beginning until end, saving when minimum obtained to continue where it left off when user goes down

-need advisor help on leaderboard, maybe set rule for if active within.
-30 days

 decide if leaderboard is real-time or at end of each day and if it has time

-see what prof thinks of leaderboard pushing

-figure out why I cannot copy-paste
+check status of copy/paste

 add leaderboard onclicks to user profiles